What Is A Pulpotomy?

 You may need to take antibiotics for several days following your pulpotomy.
 Patients typically heal from this procedure in a week or less.

-man with toothache holding the side of his cheek
+Man with toothache holding the side of his cheek

 Although pulpotomies aren’t rare, they aren’t as commonplace as dental fillings, tooth extractions, and root canals.
 While some of these procedures may be options for treating your cavities, it helps to understand the critical differences between pulpotomies and other dental procedures to ensure you pursue the proper treatment.